NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 2. Manually adding loss scaling to preserve small gradient values.
 This can now be achieved using Automatic Mixed Precision (AMP) for TensorFlow to enable the full [mixed precision methodology](https://docs.nvidia.com/deeplearning/sdk/mixed-precision-training/index.html#tensorflow) in your existing TensorFlow model code.
 AMP enables mixed precision training on Volta and Turing GPUs automatically.
 The TensorFlow framework code makes all necessary model changes internally.

 In TF-AMP, the computational graph is optimized to use as few casts as necessary and maximize the use of FP16, and the loss scaling is automatically applied inside of supported optimizers.
-AMP can be configured to work with the existing `tf.contrib` loss scaling manager by disabling the AMP scaling with a single environment variable to perform only the automatic mixed-precision optimization.
+By setting a single environment variable, AMP can be configured to work with the existing `tf.contrib` loss scaling manager.
+This allows AMP to perform automatic-mixed-precision optimizations while disabling the AMP loss scaling.
 It accomplishes this by automatically rewriting all computation graphs with the necessary operations to enable mixed precision training and automatic loss scaling.

 For information about:
 - How to train using mixed precision, see the [Mixed Precision Training](https://arxiv.org/abs/1710.03740) paper and [Training With Mixed Precision](https://docs.nvidia.com/deeplearning/sdk/mixed-precision-training/index.html) documentation.